Life in Canberra

-The Social Network of Graduates (SNoG) is an external group set up to help graduates network with graduates from different departments and organisations.
+The Social Network of Graduates (SNoG) is an external group set up to help graduates from different departments and organisations network.
 They also organise various activities and events throughout the year.

 |Did you know?
 In Canberra we have warm to hot summers and crisp, clear winters.
 Canberra enjoys more hours of sunshine than Sydney or even the Gold Coast!|

 Once you get here

 If you're not driving, Action Buses are the primary provider of public transport in the Capital.
 Deane's Transit Group operates in the areas surrounding Canberra.